El Niño: A Dangerous Boost To Climate Change

 The complex mechanics of the El Niño phenomenon make it difficult to predict the magnitude and intensity of its episodes.
 However, it is known that its effects do not manifest themselves equally from one region to another, and that the Southern Hemisphere is generally more affected.

-In the Northern Hemisphere summer, scientists are predicting hotter and drier weather, notably in Australia, Indonesia, southern Africa and northern South America, which could lead to severe droughts.
-On the other hand, other regions, including the Horn of Africa, southwestern South America, Central Asia and the southern US (notably California), could experience a more humid climate and increased precipitation.
+From June to August, hotter and drier weather is forecast, particularly in Australia, Indonesia and several parts of South America, which could lead to severe drought.
+On the other hand, from December to February, parts of the Horn of Africa, southeastern South America and the southern USA could experience wetter weather and increased precipitation (Figure 1).

 These extreme meteorological conditions can notably result in failed crops worldwide and increase the risk of flooding, affecting the most vulnerable populations in various parts of the globe.